Nikkozhang/Formalizing-Finite-Ramsey-Theory-Using-Lean-4/README.md

-# Formalizing Small Ramsey Numbers Using Lean 4
+# Formalizing Finite Ramsey Theory Using Lean 4
 This ongoing project is a joint work by **David Narvez, Congyan (Cruise) Song, and Ningxin Zhang**.
-We use **interatvie theorm proving (in Lean 4)** combined with **automatic theorem proving** to formalize theories regrading small Ramsey numbers.
+We use **interatvie theorm proving (in Lean 4)** combined with **automatic theorem proving** to formalize finite Ramsey theorey.
 We prove exact values for several small Ramsey numbers and related van der Waerden numbers.

 ## Van der Waerden's theorem
 The statement of the theorem is at [here](https://en.wikipedia.org/wiki/Van_der_Waerden%27s_theorem).